wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/cdn-websites-with-cdn.md

 -	Any content file from the /Content path
 -	Any controller/action
 -	If the query string is enabled at your CDN endpoint, any URL with query strings
--	The entire Azure web app, if all content is public
+-	The entire Azure web site, if all content is public

-Note that it may not be always a good idea (or generally a good idea) to serve an entire Azure web app through Azure CDN.
+Note that it may not be always a good idea (or generally a good idea) to serve an entire Azure web site through Azure CDN.
 Some of the caveats are:

 -	This approach requires your entire site to be public, because Azure CDN cannot serve any private content.
--	If the CDN endpoint goes offline for any reason, whether scheduled maintenance or user error, your entire web app goes offline unless the customers can be redirected to the origin URL **http://*&lt;sitename>*.chinacloudsites.cn/**.
+-	If the CDN endpoint goes offline for any reason, whether scheduled maintenance or user error, your entire web site goes offline unless the customers can be redirected to the origin URL **http://*&lt;sitename>*.chinacloudsites.cn/**.
--	Even with the custom Cache-Control settings (see [Configure caching options for static files in your Azure web app](#configure-caching-options-for-static-files-in-your-azure-web-app)), a CDN endpoint does not improve the performance of highly-dynamic content.
+-	Even with the custom Cache-Control settings (see [Configure caching options for static files in your Azure web site](#configure-caching-options-for-static-files-in-your-azure-web-app)), a CDN endpoint does not improve the performance of highly-dynamic content.
 If you tried to load the home page from your CDN endpoint as shown above, notice that it took at least 5 seconds to load the default home page the first time, which is a fairly simple page.
 Imagine what would happen to the client experience if this page contains dynamic content that must update every minute.
 Serving dynamic content from a CDN endpoint requires short cache expiration, which translates to frequent cache misses at the CDN endpoint.
-This hurts the performance of your Azure web app and defeats the purpose of a CDN.
+This hurts the performance of your Azure web site and defeats the purpose of a CDN.

-The alternative is to determine which content to serve from Azure CDN on a case-by-case basis in your Azure web app.
+The alternative is to determine which content to serve from Azure CDN on a case-by-case basis in your Azure web site.
 To that end, you have already seen how to access individual content files from the CDN endpoint.
 I will show you how to serve a specific controller action through the CDN endpoint in [Serve content from controller actions through Azure CDN](#serve-content-from-controller-actions-through-azure-cdn).

-## Configure caching options for static files in your Azure web app ##
+## Configure caching options for static files in your Azure web site ##

-With Azure CDN integration in your Azure web app, you can specify how you want static content to be cached in the CDN endpoint.
+With Azure CDN integration in your Azure web site, you can specify how you want static content to be cached in the CDN endpoint.
 To do this, open *Web.config* from your ASP.NET project (e.g. **cdnwebapp**) and add a `<staticContent>` element to `<system.webServer>`.
 The XML below configures the cache to expire in 3 days.

     <system.webServer>
       <staticContent>